ChessGoals Caro-Kann Course

 Chapter 7: Two Knights Attack

-One of the features of this repertoire are the transitions between different chapters and lines.
+One of the features of this repertoire is the transitions between different chapters and lines.
 Similar to the Tartakower, we will offer a knight trade on f6.
 If White takes the knight, the best lines are for them to play d4, transposing to the Tartakower.

 Chapter 7 Preview